- Fruits: apples

 - Sustainable Communities: local and regional food systems

-The goal of this project was to increase the knowledge and resource base of ISU Dining staff in order to foster an institutional culture around, and program ownership of, Farm to ISU.
-The short-term outcome was an assessment of ISU Dining staff needs for, and interest in growing and maintaining the program.
-The intermediate-term outcomes were to 1) creation of a diverse regional farm to college dining program group, and 2) increased awareness of the value and importance of local food systems among ISU Dining staff.
+The goal of this project is to increase the knowledge and resource base of ISU Dining staff in order to foster an institutional culture around, and program ownership of, Farm to ISU.